How to Become a Social Worker in New York

 • Child and Family Social Worker

-Educational Requirement for New York Social Workers
+Educational Requirements for New York Social Workers

 Educational requirements in New York vary based on the aspiring social worker’s career goals.
 While entry-level social work positions are available to those with a bachelor’s degree, many social work positions—especially clinical social work roles—require a Master’s in Social Work (MSW) in New York.